OKX crypto exchange seeks Dubai regulation with eye on Middle East expansion

-DUBAI : OKX, one of the world's largest cryptocurrency exchanges, is seeking regulatory approval to operate in Dubai as it plans to expand the company's Middle East operations, an executive told Reuters on Thursday.
+DUBAI: OKX, one of the world's largest cryptocurrency exchanges, is seeking regulatory approval to operate in Dubai as it plans to expand the company's Middle East operations, an executive told Reuters on Thursday (Nov 15).

 Regulation is an industry trend, OKX Global Head of Government Relations Tim Byun said.